shahedalrwaidan/Playingcard-Detection/README.md

 ## view project

 cardplay recognition
-detect type of card and play 13 round of Tarneeb play
+detect type of card and play 13 round of Tarneeb play using opencv &pytorch

-##Work Team
+## Work Team
 shahed alruwaidan
 write code using opencv and pytorch load yolo model using pytorch, detect results and connect to webcam using opencv to